ddanier/python-mocking-intro/README.md

 See tests in [`tests/`](tests/) for details.
 The tests are split into separate files, that should explain things bit by bit.

+There are some skipped tests that would fail.
+You may want to play around with those as well.

 Happy coding!

 ## Running the tests